Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 Cerebral

 • Headache.
 It develops suddenly, a clear localization is not determined, except in rare cases.
-Then the back of the head and the parietal region are involved.
+Then the back of the head and parietal region are involved.

-From other bodies
+From other authorities

 Hence the accumulation of fluid in the abdominal cavity (ascites), obstructive jaundice due to the release of bilirubin into the blood, which stains the tissues and sclera of the eyes.